Rollo May: Anxiety

 In May's book The Meaning of Anxiety, he defined anxiety as "the apprehension cued off by a threat to some value which the individual holds essential to his existence as a self" (1967, p.
 72).
 He quoted Kierkegaard: "Anxiety is the dizziness of freedom".
 May's interest in anxiety as a result of isolation grew while he was placed in a sanatorium for tuberculosis treatment.
 There, he saw patients exhibiting fear and anxiety that seemed to be linked to depersonalization and isolation.

 From that experience, May concluded that anxiety is essential for individual growth.
 It is something that we cannot escape, thus we must use anxiety to develop our humanity and freely live a life of dignity.

-He believed that the feelings of threat and powerlessness associated with anxiety motivated humans to exercise freedom to act courageously instead of conforming to the comforts of modern life.
+He thought that the feelings of threat and powerlessness associated with anxiety motivated humans to exercise freedom to act courageously instead of conforming to the comforts of modern life.
 Ultimately, anxiety created the opportunity for humans to live life to the fullest (Friedman).
 Additionally, May proposed that internalizing anxiety as fear could reduce overall anxiety because, “anxiety seeks to become fear”.
 He claimed that shifting anxiety to a fear incentivized avoiding a feared object or removing the fear of the object.

 Love

 May's thoughts on love are documented in his book Love and Will, which addressed love and sex in human behavior.
-He believed that society separated love and sex into two different ideologies when they should be classified as one.
+He asserted that society separated love and sex into two different ideologies when they should be classified as one.
 May identified five types of love: